stride3d/stride-docs/en/manual/graphics/effects-and-shaders/shading-language/automatic-shader-stage-input-output.md

 ![media/hlsl_add_normal.png](media/hlsl_add_normal.png)

-## XKSL
+## SDSL

-XKSL has a convenient way to pass parameters across the different stages of your shader.
+SDSL has a convenient way to pass parameters across the different stages of your shader.
 The stream variables are:

 - variables
 - defined like any shader member, with the stream keyword